CPSC-1517/cpsc-1517-workbook-jan2024-a01-dgilleland/src/011/ReadMe.md

 ![Products](./db/WestWind-2019-Products-SimplifiedClassDiagram.png)

 This demo will walk through the steps involved for creating simple CRUD-like pages to access and modify information in the database.
+Before we begin the step-by-step, we need to get the database installed and the projects set up.
+Let's begin.

+> ***FYI:** The [SQL Server Extension](https://marketplace.visualstudio.com/items?itemName=ms-mssql.mssql) for Visual Studio Code is an excellent tool by Microsoft for connecting to and interacting with databases.*

 ## Demo Setup